-The "Internal Audit and Risk Management System of the Terna Group" involves, each insofar as they are competent, the Board of Directors, the CEO identified by the Board as the "Director in Charge of the Internal Audit and Risk Management System", the "Audit and Risk, Corporate Governance and Sustainability Committee", the Board of Statutory Auditors, the Internal Audit unit and its Manager, the Supervisory Board set up in accordance with Italian Legislative Decree no. 231 of June 8, 2001 ("SB"), the Manager charged with preparing the Company's financial reports established in accordance with Article 154-bis of the Consolidated Law on Finance, the Chief Risk Officer (CRO), and provides for the ways in which they shall liaise, describing roles and duties as regards the Internal Audit and Risk Management System, in order to maximise the overall efficiency of the IARMS, in compliance with the respective roles and responsibilities, and reduce duplication of activities (article 7.C.1, letter d) of the Corporate Governance Code).
+The "Internal Audit and Risk Management System of the Terna Group" involves, each insofar as they are competent, the Board of Directors, the CEO identified by the Board as the "Director in Charge of the Internal Audit and Risk Management System", the "Audit and Risk, Corporate Governance and Sustainability Committee", the Board of Statutory Auditors, the Internal Audit unit and its Manager, the Supervisory Board set up in accordance with Italian Legislative Decree no. 231 of June 8, 2001 ("SB"), the Executive in charge of the preparation of the company's accounting documents established in accordance with Article 154-bis of the Consolidated Law on Finance, the Chief Risk Officer (CRO), and provides for the ways in which they shall liaise, describing roles and duties as regards the Internal Audit and Risk Management System, in order to maximise the overall efficiency of the IARMS, in compliance with the respective roles and responsibilities, and reduce duplication of activities (article 7.C.1, letter d) of the Corporate Governance Code).